top of page

 • Motivated by progress and challenge

-A D-type team member often thrives when trusted to lead initiatives with clear goals, rather than being slowed down by excessive process.
+A D-type team member often thrives when trusted to lead initiatives with clear goals, rather than being slowed down by excessive processes.

 In a team setting: People high in dominance often move quickly, push for decisions, and drive momentum.
 Under stress, they may come across as abrupt or impatient.